| | Additional Application Information

 the dorms, and who share quarters with Germans, will receive a subsidy

-- As for all approved study abroad programs, Cornell financial aid is
+of $1000 per semester toward the cost of their housing.
+As for all approved study abroad programs, Cornell financial aid is

 available on the same basis as if the student remained at Cornell.
 Financial